Neural Attention Search Linear: Towards Adaptive Token-Level Hybrid Attention Models: Experiments

 \subsection{Ablation Study}

 In this section, we study the design decision made in Section~\ref{sec:architectures}.
 We train ~\ourname{} Hybrid with different settings and evaluate them on the information retrieval benchmarks.
 We consider the following variations: \begin{enumerate*} \item[(i)] In Section ~\ref{sec:fwd}, we state that both operations are involved in the inner-chunk computation.
-Here we study two variations: ~\ourname{} that only apply inner-chunk correlation with softmax attention (\textit{SAttn Out}) and GDN (\textit{GDN Out}). \item[(ii)] In Equation~\ref{eq:decay_update_with_alpha}, we apply the decay to the hidden states even for the softmax chunks, and we now study if keeping the hidden states unchanged provides better results (\textit{w/o LAttn Decay}). \item[(ii)] Equation~\ref{eq:outnorm} shows that the outputs are first normalized and then summed with the corresponding weights.
-We study two variations here: the first one sums the two attention outputs and only applies a single normalization layer for the attention output (\textit{w/o Attn Norm}), the second one does not use the weights in Equation~\ref{eq:outnorm} (\textit{w/o Attn Weights}). \item[(iv)] In Figure ~\ref{fig:nats_arch}, we show that the attention output weights are mapped from $\attq$ values; this variant instead computes the output weights from the input feature map $\vX$ (\textit{Weighs From $\vX$}). \end{enumerate*}
+Here we study two variations: ~\ourname{} that only apply inner-chunk correlation with softmax attention (\textit{SAttn Out}) and GDN (\textit{GDN Out}). \item[(ii)] In Equation~\ref{eq:decay_update_with_alpha}, we apply the decay to the hidden states even for the softmax chunks, and we now study if keeping the hidden states unchanged provides better results (\textit{w/o LAttn Decay}). \item[(iii)] Equation~\ref{eq:outnorm} shows that the outputs are first normalized and then summed with the corresponding weights.
+We study two variations here: the first one sums the two attention outputs and only applies a single normalization layer for the attention output (\textit{w/o Attn Norm}), the second one does not use the weights in Equation~\ref{eq:outnorm} (\textit{w/o Attn Weights}). \item [(iv)] Equation~\ref{eq:outnormweight} normalizes the output weights of dffferent operations with softmax.
+In this ablation, we study two other variations to replace the softmax activation function: first, using a sigmoid activation function (\textit{Sigmoid Weights} and second, not using any activation function (\textit{Linear Weights})) \item[(v)] In Figure ~\ref{fig:nats_arch}, we show that the attention output weights are mapped from $\attq$ values; this variant instead computes the output weights from the input feature map $\vX$ (\textit{Weighs From $\vX$}). \item[(vi)] We set the \ourname{} chunk size as $64$ for all variations.
+Here, we increase the chunk size to $128$ and evaluate how it influences model performance. \end{enumerate*}

-The result is shown in Table~\ref{tab:ablation}, overall, our current decision achieves the best score among all our variations.
+The result is shown in Table~\ref{tab:ablation}; overall, our current decision achieves the best score among all our variations.